 Munch on a Montreal-style bagel at St-Viateur

-Fighting on behalf of my fellow countrymen, I’d have to say that bagels in Montreal trump even their still delicious counterparts in New York City, the other Mecca of the bagel universe.
+Let me fight on behalf of my fellow countrymen.
+The bagels in Montreal trump their brethren in New York City, the other Mecca of the bagel universe.

 (This New York vs Montreal food battle seems to be a thing, no?)